Why shouldn’t I just pour used cooking oil down the drain?

 May I recycle motor oil, too?

 Please do NOT combine motor oil or other automotive waste with cooking oil and grease.
 Motor oil will contaminate cooking oil and grease and then it cannot be recycled.
 Keep automotive waste separate from cooking fats.
 Certain recyclers of residential cooking oil and grease drop-off locations will also take automotive wastes separately.
-I own a restaurant, may I bring my used commercial kitchen cooking oil and grease, too?

 If I own a restaurant where may I bring my used commercial kitchen cooking oil and grease?